MayaShenHongyu/VR-file-generator/UserManual.md

-## Customize forms
+## Edit the forms
-This app allows users to customize two forms: configuration file form and object form.
-A form can be customized with a JSON array containing form entry definitions.
-Each definition configures an entry in the form.
+This app allows users to edit two forms: configuration file form and object form.
+Forms can be configured with a JSON array containing form entry definitions.
+Each form entry definition configures an entry in the form.

 Note: Before using this feature, you need to make sure you can describe the desired outcome: What should the form look like?
 What should the output file look like?
 You should be able to write out the output JSON files by hand.